Education in Myanmar: Post-independence era

 When Burma gained independence on 4 January 1948, the government sought to create a literate and educated population, and Burma was believed to be on its way to become the first Asian Tiger in the region.
 However, 1962 coup d'état isolated and impoverished Burma.
 All schools were nationalised, and placed under the control of the Ministry of Education which replaced ethnic schools teachers with Burmese speaking teachers.
 As a result many of the Karen, Kachin, Shan, and other minority language schools began to fail.
 Burmese also replaced English as the medium of instruction at Burmese universities in 1965, with the passing of the New University Education Law a year earlier.
 This led to a rapid decline in English proficiency among the Burmese.
 English was reintroduced as a medium of instruction in 1982.
 In 1977, the two year regional college system was introduced by the Burmese government, as a way to disperse college students until they were about to graduate (the third and fourth years were spent at a traditional university), a system that was ended in 1981.

 Due to the student protests of the 8888 Uprising, all universities were closed in Burma for 2 years.
 During the 1990s, the newly introduced structure perpetuated a weak education system as the government's response to the crises was to introduce one 6-month term for each academic year.
 The SPDC government arranged irregular commencement dates for universities and colleges, but, students were still participated in clashes with the government.
 Another series of student strikes in 1996 and 1998 resulted in a further three years of closure.

 After the re-opening of universities and colleges in 1999, the government scattered universities in different regions.
 The relocation of certain universities were made under relative ministries.
 The new system reduced university degrees by one year, providing a bachelor's degree for just three-year course.
 However, improvements were rapidly made despite the early disturbances.
 In 2005, the Ministry of Foreign Affairs officially announced that Burmese education was reaching international standards and the government had fully accredited 156 universities and colleges in Myanmar.

-Today, Myanmar lags far behind in terms of educational standards.
-Learn-by-rote education, poorly trained teachers, bribery, as well as use of out-dated resources have been the trademarks of primary and secondary schools of Myanmar.
-Furthermore, students are obliged to follow onerous after-school tuition since learning at school is not considered enough.
-Students learn everything by heart, from answers of English grammar questions to essays.
-Sometimes all questions asked in tests are given in advance.
-Exceptionally, some standard 4, standard 8 and standard 10 test answers are unseen unless the test papers are stolen.
-Many universities have been built and scattered throughout cities to prevent students participation in potential unrest.
+Back then, Myanmar lagged far behind in terms of educational standards.
+Learn-by-rote education, poorly trained teachers, bribery, as well as use of out-dated resources had been the trademarks of primary and secondary schools of Myanmar.
+Furthermore, students were obliged to follow onerous after-school tuition, mostly because learning at school was not considered enough.
+Students learnt everything by heart, from answers of English grammar questions to essays.
+Sometimes, all questions asked in tests were given in advance.
+Exceptionally, some Standard 4, Standard 8 and Standard 10 test answers were unseen unless the test papers are stolen.
+Many universities had been built and scattered throughout cities to prevent students participation in potential unrest.

-Besides these actions, students attending these universities are not allowed to speak freely, to write freely or to publish freely.
+Besides these actions, students attending these universities were not allowed to speak freely, to write freely or to publish freely.